RZEdward/RZEdward.github.io/_pages/about.md

 ---
 <br>
-My natural sciences background has given me a concrete foundation in advanced mathematics and statistics which can be applied to machine learning theory and the wider tech domain.
-In addition, the significant time I have spent undertaking research projects has given me a deep appreciation for data analysis, data science, and proper documentation.
+My natural sciences background has given me a concrete foundation in advanced mathematics and statistics which is crucial in understanding machine learning theory and the wider tech domain.
+In addition, the time I spent undertaking individual and team research projects provided me with the core tools for data analysis, data science, and proper documentation.

-To reinforce my 'transition' from physics to computer science, I am in the process of completing several computer science modules offered online by Stanford and Carnegie Mellon, equivalent to over one year of medium to advanced-level degree modules:
+To reinforce my adaptation from physics to computer science, I am in the process of completing several computer science modules offered online by Stanford and Carnegie Mellon, equivalent to over one year of medium to advanced-level degree modules:

+* CS106A - Programming Methodologies
-* CS106A / CS106X - Programming Methodologies / Programming Abstractions
+* CS106X - Programming Abstractions
-* CS107 / CS110 - Computer Organisation and Systems / Principles of Computer Systems
+* CS107 - Computer Organisation and Systems
+* CS110 - Principles of Computer Systems
-* CS145 / CMU15445 - Data Management and Data Systems / Intro to Database Systems
+* CS145 - Data Management and Data Systems
+* CMU15445 - Intro to Database Systems
-* CS161 / CS166 - Design and Analysis of Algorithms / Data Structures
+* CS161 - Design and Analysis of Algorithms
+* CS166 - Data Structures
+* CS229 - Machine Learning
-* CS229 / CS229B - Machine Learning / Machine Learning for Sequence Modelling
+* CS229B - Machine Learning for Sequence Modelling
 * CS230 - Deep Learning
 * CS231N - Deep Learning for Computer Vision